tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    "server_name" extension.
 1. It MUST NOT include the "pre_shared_key" extension.
 (See
    {{flow-clienthello-malleability}}.)
+1. When the client offers the "early_data" extension in ClientHelloInner, it MUST also include the "early_data" extension in ClientHelloOuter.
+This allows servers that reject ECH and use ClientHelloOuter to safely ignore any early data sent by the client per {{RFC8446}}, Section 4.2.10.

 [[OPEN ISSUE: We currently require HRR-sensitive parameters to match in ClientHelloInner and ClientHelloOuter in order to simplify client-side